William Brydone Jack

 Name of creator

-William Brydone Jack (1819-1886) was born in the parish of Tinweld, Scotland.
-After graduating from the University of St. Andrews in 1840, he was offered two posts, chair of Physics at Manchester New College and professor of Mathematics, Natural Philosophy and Astronomy at King's College, Fredericton (later the University of New Brunswick).
-Because his friends thought him too young for the position at Manchester, he accepted the post in Fredericton and remained there for 45 years.
+William Brydone Jack (1817-1886) was born in Trailflatt the parish of Tinweld, Scotland, the son of Peter Jack, a stone mason and master builder, and Janet Bryden.
+When he graduated from the University of St. Andrews in 1840 with a M.A. in mathematics and natural sciences, he was offered two posts, chair of Physics at Manchester New College and professor of Mathematics, Natural Philosophy and Astronomy at Kings College, Fredericton (later the University of New Brunswick).
+Because his friends thought he was too young for the post at Manchester, he accepted the post in Fredericton and remained there for 45 years.

 Hailed as a leading Canadian astronomer, in 1851 he helped establish an astronomical observatory on the campus of King's College, being the first such observatory in British North America.
 It housed an achromatic telescope, purchased with £300 provided by the provincial government.
 In 1855, in collaboration with Fredericton physician Dr. J. B. Toldervy, he determined the exact longitude of Fredericton with reference to Boston.
 Later Jack and Toldervy determined the longitudes of other locations in the province with reference to Fredericton, submitting their findings to Astronomer Royal George Biddell Airy, who subsequently disagreed with them.